CA.pl - friendlier interface for OpenSSL certificate programs

 CA.pl -newca CA.pl -newreq CA.pl -signreq CA.pl -pkcs12 "My Test Certificate"

-Although the CA.pl creates RSA CAs and requests it is still possible to use it with DSA certificates and requests using the req(1) command directly.
+Although the CA.pl creates RSA CAs and requests it is still possible to use it with DSA certificates and requests using the openssl-req(1) command directly.
 The following example shows the steps that would typically be taken.

 Create some DSA parameters: